mvadari/XRPL-Standards/xls-granular-permissions.md

 ## Abstract

-This document formalizes different types of transaction-based permissions.
+This document formalizes different types of transaction-based account permissions.
 Permissions include all transactions, a single transaction, or a subset of a transaction's capabilities.

 ## 1. Overview